On tripartite common graphs: Preliminaries

 for nonnegative numbers $a_i$ and $b_j$, it follows that

 Indeed, the first inequality is H\"older's inequality~\eqref{eq:holder} and the second follows from convexity of the function $f(z)=z^{\ell/k}$, as $\ell\geq k$. \end{proof}

 For the proof of Theorem~\ref{thm:adding_tree}, we take an information-theoretic approach.
-We state the following fact about entropy without proofs and refer the reader to \cite{AS08} for more detailed information on entropy and conditional entropy.
+We state the following fact about entropy without proof and refer the reader to \cite{AS08} for more detailed information on entropy and conditional entropy.